 The F2P comes in the form of the in-game currency, Mythril, which allows you to pull powerful relics from reward banners.
 Mythril also allows you to recharge stamina, and to try again if you happen to be defeated in a stage.
 You can spend real money on Gems which have the same function as Mythril, though refreshingly for a F2P game it's possible to clear all content without spending a dime.
 This is thanks to several quality of life features implemented by DeNa, chief among them the Friend Summon system and Guaranteed 5*, which gives you at least one top-rarity item per 11-pull you do.
 Additionally, rather generous amounts of free Mythril are available between a combination of login bonuses, stage completions, event participation and quest completion.

 From the home screen, the Missions button in the upper-right features Wayfarer, Normal and Special missions.
 The Wayfarer missions are meant for new players and will guide you to some of the game's basic features, as well as giving you some nice ability and item rewards.
 Move on to the Normal missions from there.
-Special missions typically involve defeating some of the game's highest difficulty level fights with certain team limitations, which are usually "only use characters from this realm."
+Special missions typically involve defeating some of the game's highest difficulty level fights with certain team limitations, which are usually "only use characters from this realm."2) Stamina.

 You can see the current / maximum Stamina numerically in the upper right corner of your Home screen.
 Below that is an orange bar that shows the same thing, but below that bar is a set of 5 hexagons representing your current Stamina Shards.
 When you get 5 Stamina Shards, you refill your stamina to full and your maximum goes up by 1.
 The filled in hexagons show you how many stamina shards you have towards the next stamina refill and maximum +1.

 It is to your benefit to collect that fifth shard when you're running out or empty of Stamina.
 Efficiency is good!
 If you do a Stamina refill with Mythril/Gems, however, you'll get your maximum Stamina added on to your current, which means you'll have a surplus available.
-You won't start recharging Stamina again until your current drops back below your maximum.
+You won't start recharging Stamina again until your current drops back below your maximum.3)Record Info.

 When reading about the record in question, several tabs will be available with story, reward and boss info.
 Here you can read about the story background, rewards, and boss strategies as well as any medal requirements.